WWF-Sweden/ITR-tool/docs/intro.rst

 `methodology <https://sciencebasedtargets.org/wp-content/uploads/2020/09/Temperature-Rating-Methodology-V1.pdf>`__],
 rather than being excluded from the analysis.

-**Step 2:** **Aggregate across targets (if applicable) to a company level temperature score**.
-Reported corporate GHG emission data is employed to aggregate company level temperature scores.

-**Step 3:** **Aggregate individual company temperature scores to portfolio level scores.** All the individual temperature scores per company in a portfolio are then combined with portfolio financial data to generate scores at the portfolio level.
+**Step 2:** **Company-level assessment**.
+As companies often have multiple climate targets, covering different emission scopes and timeframes, and users may receive data from several sources, Step 2a (Chapter 5) defines the process and criteria for validating the various company’s GHG reduction targets.
+This step can be seen as an eligibility screening of targets allowed as input for temperature score computation.
+In Step 2b (Chapter 6), scope-level targets are selected using the selection hierarchy (“waterfall”), and scope-level temperature scores are calculated.
+Finally, these TS are then aggregated into combined company-level scores.
+The target validation step (Step 2a) defines the minimum quality criteria for determining the acceptability of a GHG emissions reduction target to be scored.
+The company scoring step (Step 2b) specifies the process required to select target data to be used for scoring and how to aggregate multiple targets to produce company-level scores.

+**Step 3:** **Portfolio scoring** The final step (Step 3, Chapter 7) is used to weight company scores when assessing an aggregation of companies, such as a financial portfolio or a company value chain.
+.

-**Step 4:** **Run what-if analysis via the scenario generator**.
+**Analysus:** **Run what-if analysis via the scenario generator**.
 After the initial score calculations, a scenario generator can be used to determine how certain actions, e.g. engagement, can change the portfolio temperature score over time.
 When running these what-if scenarios, the